thebgacademy/bga-site/content/index.md

 ---
-title: Welcome to The Biodiversity Genomics Academy homepage!
+title: What about BG?
 created: 27/02/2024
+date_created: 18-03_05_2024
+date_modified: 18-03_05_2024
 ---

 ![[BGA_final.png]]
 <h1 align="center"> Join us October 1st - 26th  </h1>

 >[!info]
 >This website is still in development and will not be complete for sometime.
-If there is anything wrong or you need something specific then please contact me Damon (this years organiser!) at
+If there is anything wrong or you need something specific then please contact me Damon (this years organiser!) at:
+>
 > --> `damon[@]thebgacademy.org` <--

-Welcome to BGA!!!

 BGA is a series of **free, open to all, online-only, short and interactive** sessions on how to use the bioinformatics tools and approaches that underpin the [Earth BioGenome Project](https://www.earthbiogenome.org/) and the field as a whole.